NJBLAGA/JavaScript_Notes/term_3_week_6_notes.md

 Learn more about creating your own custom templates in the Create React App documentation here:
 [https://create-react-app.dev/docs/custom-templates/]
 You can create your own templates with react-scripts 3.3.0 and higher.
-If you are keen, try creating your own template following the instructions in the Create React App documentation.
-After you test it locally, you will have to have an npm account, to make it available publicly.
+If you are keen, try creating your own template following the instructions in the Create React App documentation After you test it locally, you will have to have an npm account, to make it available publicly [https://www.npmjs.com/signup]
-[https://www.npmjs.com/signup]
 Once you do, from your template directory, you can run the following to publish your template:

 ```js
 npm login
 npm publish